iconifyit/vectoricons-base-public/README.md

 # VectorIcons - Icon Marketplace Backend Architecture

-> **Portfolio Note:** This is a curated subset of a production icon marketplace backend, shared for portfolio purposes.
+> **Portfolio Note:** This is a curated subset of the service-oriented architecture backend for VectorIcons, a multi-vendor marketplace for SVG icons & illustrations, shared for portfolio purposes.
 It is not runnable as-is due to removed infrastructure dependencies (authentication layers, payment processing, deployment configurations, and proprietary database connections).
 This repository demonstrates architecture, code quality, testing practices, and systems thinking.

 ## 📋 Table of Contents
 - [System Overview](#system-overview)